MadIceTea/website-personal/content/posts/how-i-keep-busy-1.md

 How long does your commute to work take?

-A super commuter will (by definition of the US Census)
+A super commuter will (by definition of the US Census) spend over 90 minutes in each direction to get to and from their place of work and their place of residence.

- like

 * playing the clarinet
 * tinkering with hardware